BSc (Hons) Mental Health & Wellbeing

 Entry requirements & applying

 The general requirement for admission to the degree is 80-112 UCAS points at A level or equivalent – this includes relevant Access to Higher Education courses.
-Applicants should also demonstrate the emotional and psychological maturity required to work with vulnerable people in distress and the resilience needed to cope with the demands in this sector.
+Applicants should be able to demonstrate the emotional and psychological maturity to work with vulnerable people and the resilience needed to cope with the demands in this sector.

-For students without the standard entry qualifications, it may be possible to take this course if you are able to evidence additional life/ work experience and an ability to engage with the academic challenges of the programme.
+For students without the standard entry qualifications, it may be possible to take this course if you have additional life or work experience and can demonstrate an ability to engage with the academic challenges of the programme.
 Candidates without standard entry requirements may be invited to interview.

 Teaching & Assessment